 Here’s our list of the Top 10 Superfoods to consider in your diet:

 Active ingredient: Lycopene.

-Health benefits: Reduces the risk of heart diseases, prostate cancer, digestive tract cancers and improves bone health.
+Health benefits: Reduces the risk of heart diseases, prostate cancer, and digestive tract cancers and improves bone health.

-Lycopene is a pigment responsible for the reddish color of the tomatoes.
+Lycopene is a pigment responsible for the reddish color of tomatoes.
 It also has some very impressive alternative uses as well.
 Lycopene is a phytochemical that helps eradicate cancer-causing free radicals in the body.
 Recently, researchers have linked the importance of lycopene to bone health.
 A study conducted on postmenopausal women showed an increased risk of osteoporosis when lycopene-containing foods were removed from their diet.

 Active ingredient: Flavonoids including EGCG (epigallocatechin gallate).

 Health benefits: Reduces the risk of certain cancers such as those affecting the bladder, prostate, breast, stomach, and blood.
-It improves brain function, has anti-aging properties and promotes healthy gums.
+It improves brain function, has anti-aging properties, and promotes healthy gums.
 It also helps to reduce the risk of diabetes and depression as well as inflammation among patients with arthritis.

 Green tea is made from the Camellia sinensis herb.
 Green tea is an ancient anti-aging secret among people in China and Japan.
 People around the world are becoming more and more aware of the health benefits this drink has to offer.